These are the most exciting new UK hotel openings for 2021 – and the ones that only just managed to open at the end of 2020.

 When booked on an individual room basis, the house will be adults only.
 However, guests can opt to hire the whole house exclusively.

-The Carlton Tower Jumeirah, Knightsbridge – opening summer 2021
+The Carlton Tower Jumeirah, Knightsbridge – open now

 This Knightsbridge hotel, with an illustrious past as an A-list haunt, will reopen its doors this summer following a £100 million renovation.